Protecting the savings of Canadians

 What happens to my CDIC coverage right now?

 Both Concentra Bank (trade name Wyth Financial) and Equitable Bank are separate members of CDIC.
-The CDIC coverage you have currently with Concentra Bank has not changed with the recent announcement that Equitable is purchasing Concentra Bank.
+The CDIC coverage you have currently with Concentra Bank has not changed with the announcement that Equitable is purchasing Concentra Bank.
 From the time of the announcement until the close of the deal this continues to be true.
 Once the deal closes, coverage details will change.